-Food: Shares hot meals, after-school snacks, food and drink and meal packages with community youth, elderly, veterans, homeless and holiday meals to the community-at-large when available.
+Food: Shares snacks, food, drink and meal packages with families, elderly and veterans in need when available.

-Dollar Energy Fund Studies have shown that a financial hardship directly affects academic achievement.
-Over half of the children in low-income families experience utility disconnections, which eliminate resources, such as electricity for computers, water to maintain good hygiene and enjoy a healthy meal, and having a comfortable and well-lit study environment.
+Studies have shown that financial hardship directly affects academic achievement.
+Over half of the children in low-income families experience utility disconnections, which eliminates resources, such as electricity for computers, water to maintain good hygiene, enjoy a healthy meal, and having a comfortable and well-lit study environment.

 Veteran waiting to be fitted for warm coat

-Books: NCM helps families improve reading by providing access to valuable reading resources written to inspire and help them learn the language skills needed for success.
+Books: Provides access to valuable reading resources to inspire and improve reading and language skills needed for success.

-Backpacks/School supplies: Purchased and distributed to low-income, k-12 students to jump-start their education and increase academic success.
+Backpacks/School supplies: To help students jump-start their education and increase academic success.

-KCSA (Kirkland Community Service Award): One-time scholarships for high school seniors who exemplify dedication to community service and leadership.
+KCSA (Kirkland Community Service Award): Scholarship for high school HS graduating seniors dedicated to community service and leadership.